Inside the Dubai Desert Conservation Reserve (DDCR)

 - Lahbab desert, 45 minutes east, public access, iron-oxide red dunes (Big Red 60 to 100 m), AED 99 price floor, falcon-at-camp sightings only.
 The default for a first Dubai safari.

 - Dubai Desert Conservation Reserve, 55 to 65 minutes southeast, 225 km² fully gated, mixed dune-and-gravel terrain, AED 695 price floor, the highest wildlife density and the lowest visitor density in the emirate.
-The premium conservation tier.
+The premium conservation option.

 Three Dubai dune systems